secar600/secar-documents/source/extended_gas_target.rst

     - Click on E-stop button (|emergencystop|) to initiate a purge.
     - Purge the system for 10 minutes.
     - After 10 minutes, click on the |reset| button.
-- Switch to :code:`pump` mode and pump on the system for at least 15 minutes.
+- Switch to :code:`vent` mode and then immediately switch to :code:`pump` mode and pump on the system for at least 15 minutes.
 - Verify :code:`V6` is closed.
 - Verify :code:`V7` and :code:`V3` are also closed.
 - Make sure the pressure gauges in the system read good vacuum (:math:`< 1` Torr) in the system.
 Note that :code:`SCR_BTS34:CMG_D1465M` should read below 20 mTorr.